codecasupport/playbook/docs/policy.md

 * Updated SAM Section 4819.2 to include new definitions of "Code Repository", “Custom Developed Code”, “Source Code” and modified definition of “Open Source Software”.

-* Establishment of CDT’s public code repository, CodeCA OpenSource, to host all new custom-developed open source code and related information and make this information available to all other Agencies/state entities.
+* Establishment of CDT’s public code repository, CodeCA OpenSource, to host all new custom-developed open-source code and related information and make this information available to all other Agencies/state entities.

 * Agencies/state entities shall use best practices to ensure custom-developed code, documentation, and other associated materials are delivered from developers throughout the software development lifecycle and made available for reuse across state government through CodeCA OpenSource.